matteing/blog/content/posts/handling-the-jerks.md

 ### A reboot will do

-I didn't suspect much yet, and I thought that perhaps the server bugged out or it was leaking memory.
+I didn't suspect much yet, and I thought that perhaps the server bugged out.
+Maybe it was a memory leak.

 I was waking up a little more, so I sat down on my bed and opened up JuiceSSH to try and make sense of the situation.